zengchen2015/HOUDINI_HPro/README.md

 Some HDAs need more improvement :

-- [ ] piece arrange
-    add "visualize piece attribute" feature.
+- [ ] piece arrange : add "visualize piece attribute" feature.
-- [ ] curve wire
-    consider to use "sweep" SOP to replace wrangle node that will be faster to create a wire. and use "sweep" SOP can custom the div num.
+- [ ] curve wire : consider to use "sweep" SOP to replace wrangle node that will be faster to create a wire, and use "sweep" SOP can custom the div num.
 - [ ] curve wrap
     - simplify the copy source attributes feature
     - support the geo lib input
-- [ ] sweep geometry
-    consider to use improved "curve wrap" HDA and "curve custom split" HDA inside to achieve the feature of "chain" SOP and will be much faster than "chain" SOP.
+- [ ] sweep geometry : consider to use improved "curve wrap" HDA and "curve custom split" HDA inside to achieve the feature of "chain" SOP and will be much faster than "chain" SOP.

 ---